alfie-ab/CV/README.md

 I am a full-stack developer and comfortable in both the back-end and front-end sides of programming.
 I am an enthusiastic, driven and analytical person.
 I want to work for a company that has a strong set of core values, with a group of like-minded people working towards a goal that I can get behind.

-I have taken a roundabout route on my way to software development.
-Although I had always possessed an interest in the inner workings of a computer, along with an attachment to the mathematical side of education, I ended up pursuing history at university.
-Throughout my years at UCL however, I came to realise that what I truly wanted was a career that satisfied my desire for both a constantly changing and challenging work environment.
-I researched, and then came to be enamoured with, coding - a subject that had always intrigued me but, until recently, remained unexplored.
-I therefore enrolled in Europe's leading development bootcamp: Makers Academy.

-At Makers I knew I had made the right choice.
+After finishing my History Degree at UCL I enrolled at Makers academy: Europe's leading coding bootcamp.
+At Makers I knew I had made the right decision to pick coding over academics.
 I loved process of coding, and the possibilities that it provided.
 The satisfaction of passing a tricky bit of code, learning how things that I use everyday actually worked and the ability to actively create projects, websites and programmes, all combined in the realisation that this was the career I wanted to pursue.

+Since Makers I have been working in a full-time freelance role at a start up called Hippocampus.
+I came in right at the start and was heavily involved in choosing the technologies (React Native and Firebase) along with all subsequent technical decisions.
+It gave me great experience in mobile development, meeting deadlines and Agile development.